cheeeeeeeeeen/RoR2-ClassicItems/README.md

 This mod also adds items from Risk of Rain 1 that did not make it to Risk of Rain 2.

-Not only that, but this mod will also add classic items from different games.

 ## Installation

 Use **r2modman** mod manager to install this mod.

 ### Current Additions
 #### Equipment
-- [RoR1] Drone Repair Kit
+- Drone Repair Kit
-- [RoR1] Instant Minefield
+- Instant Minefield
 #### Tier 1
-- [RoR1] Mortar Tube
+- Mortar Tube
 #### Tier 2
-- [RoR1] Arms Race
+- Arms Race
-- [RoR1] Dead Man's Foot
+- Dead Man's Foot
-- [RoR1] Panic Mines
+- Panic Mines
 #### Tier 3
-- [RoR1] AtG Missile Mk.
+- AtG Missile Mk.
 2
-- [Gradius] Gradius' Option

 ### More Information